w3c/wai-curricula/content/designer/designer-modules.md

 * User Experience (UX) Designer
 * Interaction Designer

-These modules have been organized to facilitate teaching designers and developers together.
-If you are teaching in other environments, feel free to change the structure so that it fits your audience needs.

 ### Foundation Prerequisites

 The designer modules are designed for students who have achieved the learning outcomes from the following subset of [Foundation modules](/curricula/foundation-modules/):